Of Rhythms and Wars

 I think Prof. Sanderson handled well the sensitive situations of depression, PTSD, drug abuse, and intellectual disability.
 Of course, every person’s situation is different, so it’s impossible to say what’s best, but considering Roshar’s limited medical knowledge on mental health, I love the work that Kaladin begins.

-Hoid has a relationship, and we learn more about his past.
-Oh, and of all his stories, this book’s story was my favorite.
+Another small part that surprised me: Hoid has a relationship, and we learn more about his past.
+And of all his stories, this book’s story was my favorite.

 This is a dog, Kaladin.
 They’re fluffy and loyal and wonderful.